 But you know what's interesting?

-What the most interesting people that I know in life are the cancer survivors, the people that lost their mom and dad when they were ten, the ones that have faced difficult times and adversity.
+The most interesting people that I know in life are the cancer survivors, the people that lost their mom and dad when they were 10, the ones that have faced difficult times in adversity.

-They they seem to have this extra level of awareness and a higher state of consciousness.
+They seem to have this extra level of awareness and a higher state of consciousness.

 I'm sure this has changed you.